ethanwhite/moore-ddd/biosketch.md

 intermediate material for a non-profit providing online and in-person training in computation to scientists ([http://software-carpentry.org](http://software-carpentry.org)).

-**Impact Story Board of Directors:** Member of the board of directors for [Impact Story](http://impactstory.org/), a non-profit whose goal is to improve the practice of science by providing tools to quantify the broad impact of diverse research products including software, datasets, presentations and publications.
+**Impactstory Board of Directors:** Member of the board of directors for [Impactstory](http://impactstory.org/), a non-profit whose goal is to improve the practice of science by providing tools to quantify the broad impact of diverse research products including software, datasets, presentations and publications.